This will be impacted by the 2025 Ratings Algorithm Update (RAU), which is planned to be released in July 10, 2025.

 This default grade does not have a negative impact on the rating.
 It is equivalent to a perfect grade.
 Either:

-Mobile Software |
+Mobile Software

 This default grade does not have a negative impact on the rating.
 It is equivalent to a perfect grade.
 Either:

-DNSSEC |
+DNSSEC

 No ratings impact.
 This risk vector does not currently affect security ratings.
-It is being evaluated for a period before being factored into Bitsight Security Ratings. |
+It is being evaluated for a period before being factored into Bitsight Security Ratings.

-Mobile Application Security |
+Mobile Application Security

+This default grade is assigned if the organization has not published any mobile applications (no assets).
 Not all organizations have mobile application offerings.
-This default grade is assigned if the organization has not published any mobile applications (no assets). |

-Web Application Security |
+Web Application Security

 Some findings cannot be traced back to specific companies due to the use of third party systems; such as web filters and Content Delivery Networks (CDN), that are capable of redirecting and encapsulating network traffic.
 Some firewalls might also be detecting and blocking external scanning tools from getting any data.
-This is set in the center of the grading scale for computing into security ratings. ❖ If there are no findings and we are temporarily unable to collect data, the most recent grade is assigned for up to 400 days before being assigned the default grade. |
+This is set in the center of the grading scale for computing into security ratings.

-DMARC |
+DMARC

-DMARC is a temporarily non-graded risk vector. |
+DMARC is a temporarily non-graded risk vector.

-Domain Squatting |
+Domain Squatting

 This is an informational risk vector.
-It does not currently affect security ratings. |
+It does not currently affect security ratings.

-File Sharing |
+File Sharing

-The rating is positively impacted if there are no File Sharing findings. |
+The rating is positively impacted if there are no File Sharing findings.

-Exposed Credentials | Default: Not applicable. |
+Default: Not applicable.

-Security Incidents |
+Security Incidents

+This default grade is designed to neutralize any positive or negative impact to the risk vector.
 The absence of ratings-impacting Security Incidents do not positively affect security ratings, but its presence has a negative impact.
-This default grade is designed to neutralize any positive or negative impact to the risk vector. |

 - November 22, 2024: Default grading behavior updated.